Family historians, hooked on stories

 2. This is no place for hate, threats, or fear.

-We've seen how words can hurt, destroy, and undermine — especially online.
+We've seen how words can hurt, destroy, and undermine, particularly online.
 That kind of behavior is not welcome here.
-If you engage in it, I'll remove it and block you from the community.
+If you engage in it, I'll remove you from the community.

 3. My judgment isn’t perfect.
 It’s what I have.